The Suit (short story): Adaptations

 "The Suit" has been adapted for the stage and film.

 Theatre

-South African writer and publisher Mothobi Mutloatse and playwright Barney Simon adapted the story into a play by the same name, first presenting it in November of 1994 at Johannesburg’s Market Theatre.
+South African writer and publisher Mothobi Mutloatse and playwright Barney Simon adapted the story into a play by the same name, first presenting it in November 1994 at Johannesburg’s Market Theatre.
 Marie-Hélène Estienne and Peter Brook presented their French translation/adaptation of the play, Le costume, at Théâtre des Bouffes du Nord in Paris in 1999; the production toured the world.
 They revisited the play, returning it to its original English and incorporating the music direction of Franck Krawczyk, and presented their new version of The Suit in Paris in April 2012.
 It began its international tour in May 2012, continuing into 2014.

 Film

 South African film-maker Jarryd Coetsee adapted the short story into a screenplay and directed a short film adaptation, The Suit, which held its African premiere on 12 July 2016 at the Old Fort of Zanzibar as part of the 19th Zanzibar International Film Festival where, although it was not in the official competition, was given a Special Mention by the jury.
 The film features Tony Award-winning South African actor John Kani as Mr. Maphikela, his son Atandwa Kani as Philemon, and Phuthi Nakene as Matilda.